ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

     - Deadlocked threads
     - Heap memory usage
     - CPU utilization time
+    - Garbage collection CPU time
+- gc metric - Metric used to get GC CPU time.
+To use it metric has to be set to measure garbage collection CPU time.
+Possible values are:
+    - PS MarkSweep
+    - PS Scavenge
 - run book url (optional) - The runbook URL to display in notifications.
 - terms - Collection of [terms](#term) used for alerts condition.
 - violation close timer - Duration (in hours) after which instance-based violations will automatically close.